Baby Skin Care

 Toenails grow much more slowly and are usually very soft.
 They don't need to be kept as short as fingernails — a trim once or twice a month is enough.

 While her toenails may appear to be ingrown, babies seldom have ingrown toenails.
-Call your healthcare provider if the skin around the toenails gets red,
+Call your healthcare provider if the skin around the toenails gets red, inflamed, or hard.

 Penis Skin Care